The Invitation (1973 film)

 The Invitation (L'Invitation) is a 1973 Swiss film directed by Claude Goretta.

 The Invitation was nominated for the Academy Award for Best Foreign Language Film and shared the Jury Prize at the 1973 Cannes Film Festival.

-Plot
+Synopsis

-The Invitation tells the story of a group of office workers, one of whom inherits a large country house and invites his co-workers to a party.
-At the party, they gradually let go of their inhibitions and get to know one another.
+After inheriting a fortune from his late mother's small family home, a humble office worker surprises his colleagues with a lavish mansion.
+As they gather for a party, fueled by alcohol and freed from workplace constraints, their diverse emotions lead to awkward and sometimes chaotic behavior.
+What begins as a lighthearted celebration soon escalates into conflicts, including a showdown between the morality-minded boss and a libertine employee sparked by a risqué striptease.